-Cyber risks can be difficult to understand, especially for non-experts.
-This makes it harder for companies to take proper precautions to address a potential threat, since management teams might not grasp the residual risk that remains after they implement a suite of controls.
+Cyber risks can be challenging to understand, especially for people who are not risk management professionals.
+This makes it harder for companies to take proper precautions to address threats, since management teams might need to grasp the residual risk after implementing a suite of controls.

 Ignoring residual risk can leave serious security gaps in your company’s risk management strategy.
-Those gaps that can cost you dearly, measured both in dollars and in reputation.
+Those gaps can cost you dearly, measured in dollars and reputation.

 What Is Residual Risk in Security?

 Residual risk is the risk that remains after your organization has implemented all the security controls, policies, and procedures you believe are appropriate to take.
-Put another way, residual risk can affect your business even after taking all the security measures.
+Or, phrased another way: residual risk is risk that can affect your business even after taking all appropriate security measures.

 Inherent Risk vs. Residual Risk

-Inherent risk refers to the amount of risk that exists absent any controls at all.
-This includes all risks to an organization before the organization implements any countermeasures.
+Inherent risk refers to the amount of risk that exists without any controls.
+This includes all threats to an organization before the organization implements any countermeasures.

 Residual risk refers to those risks that remain even after applying all the controls you intend to use.
 For example, suppose you implement a password policy that requires employees to use complex passwords.
-You decide to make the policy stricter by asking employees to change these passwords every week.
+You enforce the policy by asking employees to change these passwords weekly.

-While the residual risk of hackers guessing the password would be low, the residual risk of employees using new passwords that vary only slightly from the old — or perhaps jotting them down on a post-it note — would be high.
-You now have to decide the amount and type of residual risk you’re willing to accept.
+While the residual risk of hackers guessing the password would be low, the residual risk of employees using new passwords that vary only slightly from the old (or perhaps jotting them down on a post-it note) would be high.
+So you need to decide the amount and type of residual risk you’re willing to accept.